Jaimeloeuf/SS/spec.md

 - Inspiration
     - Javascript / Typescript / Rust /
 - Package management like npm, allow user to pass in a hash for a module, so that when downloading, the tool should verify it...
+- Statically typed
+    - Need to know the type at Compile time if compiled
+    - The code is always "compiled" first into an IR that can be parsed later on
+        - So even when interpreted, Types can be enforced, kinda like TS
+- Immutable
+    - no data can be changed once created.
 - Application programming language, where memory management is abstracted away
     - See [Memory section](#memory)
 - OS independent